Managing My Mental Health with Sickle Cell

 Speaking with others

 It took me a long time to share how I was feeling and the initial conversation was encouraged by those who were closest to me and started to notice small differences.
 The fact that others had started to notice a change in me actually made the conversation easier to have.
-I didn’t feel like it was all in my head because it was now being recognised by others.
+I didn’t feel like it was all in my head because it was now being recognized by others.

 What I found helpful